Kat9-123/asa/Documentation.md

 ```

 ### Scopes
 Scoping works like in most other languages.
 Note: Only labels can be scoped.
-Macros can't.
+Macro definitions can't.
 ```clojure
 Z -> 123
 X -> 456